averissimo/teal-enhancements/draft.md

 - Bookmarking the state of the application:
   - What is bookmarked exactly
 - Using the bookmark

+Learning objectives:
+* Understands what is bookmarked in a `teal` application

 ## 9. Creating custom `teal` modules.